top1944/duckuments/docs/17_setup/2_0_5_rc_control.md

 Then, disconnect the power cable, at the **battery end**.

-Warning: If you disconnect frequently the cable at the Raspberry PI's end, you might damage the port.
+Warning: If you disconnect frequently the cable at the Raspberry Pi's end, you might damage the port.